 Figure out what you like

 It’s fun to wheel, mud, trail ride and rock crawl and your Jeep can do all of these without any mods.
 This is a wonderful way to see if you like doing these and help you define the mission of your vehicle and future mods.
 All too often we dream of doing things or are envious of what others achieve, but when you try them yourself, you may figure out it’s not for you.
 Not everyone loves bouncing off rocks in their car.
 Not everyone can drive along a single-track shelf with a 1500-foot drop-off.
-Not everyone likes getting muddy and spending days cleaning out their car.
+Not everyone likes getting muddy and spending days cleaning up their car.
 Now is the time to experiment and figure out what you want to do before you invest heavily in your vehicle.

 For me, my Jeep is a primary vehicle used to get kids to places, shop, run errands and as a daily driver.
 Because of that, the mods will be minimal, and anytime I take it out on an adventure I must remember this.

 The moral of the story is don’t make the mistake of dumping so much money into your Jeep that you can’t afford to use it to do the fun things that even a stock Jeep can do.
 Get out, enjoy your Jeep, and have fun.
-Don’t worry about all the mods, accessories and looks of your Jeep, Just get out and ENJOY IT!
+Don’t worry about all the mods, accessories and looks of your Jeep, just get out and ENJOY IT!

 The best thing about such a large community is the ability to learn from others and more importantly not repeat their mistakes.
 The Jeep community is a fantastic group of people that come together to help each other out, help each other have fun, and have a shared passion for their vehicle.
 Whatever your interest may be, you can start with a stock Jeep, try it out, and work your way up building invaluable knowledge, experience, and capability in yourself and your vehicle.
-It’s a great stepping stone to more ambitious projects, or like me, you can be delighted with near-stock configuration and enjoying everything about it.
+It’s a great steppingstone to more ambitious projects, or like me, you can be delighted with near-stock configuration and enjoy everything about it.